uhasmicoda/MySeleniumNewRepo/New Text Document.md

 A robust locator is one that does not break easily when UI changes.
 To generate a robust locator, I first prefer ID, name, or unique attributes.
 If they are not available, I use relative XPath with stable attributes like id, name, placeholder, or aria-label.
 I avoid using indexes, dynamic attributes, and absolute paths.
 I also use XPath functions like contains(), starts-with(), and normalize-space() to make locators more reliable.

-17 What is &nbsp; and how does it affect XPath?
+17 What is &nbsp and how does it affect XPath?

 &nbsp  stands for non-breaking space.
 It looks like a normal space but Selenium treats it differently.
 Because of this, text-based XPath may fail.
 To handle this, we use normalize-space() in XPath, which removes extra spaces and helps in matching text correctly.